-Current flow through the resistor will generate heat which must be dissipated.
+Current flow through the resistor will generate heat.
 There is also the temperature of the system environment to consider.

-A constant overload condition will generate excessive heat.
-This will stress the thick film resistor film and substrate beyond specified limits and will degrade the resistor performance over time.
+A constant electrical overload condition will generate excessive heat.
+This will stress the thick film resistor film and substrate beyond specified limits and degrade the resistor performance over time.
 Or, in extreme cases, cause resistor failure.

 Both surge and ESD effects disrupt the point to point contact of conductive elements in the resistor film.
 Depending on the number of occurrences of surge events and the severity of each surge the resistance of the resistor film will change over time.